Book illuminates the African heritage of Brazilian Portuguese - 07/30/2022 - Ilustríssima

 Treated with relative contempt by the Brazilian academic tradition, including for being unwritten, these languages formed the ground in which, according to another thesis of the author, old Portuguese and the languages of the slaves could mix and enter into “understanding” without giving rise to a creole language —a hypothesis defended by other authors— such as the one that was born in Cape Verde.

-According to Castro, this was due to a “casual but notable similarity between the structure of the Bantu linguistic substrate and 17th century and archaizing Portuguese”.
+According to Castro, this was due to a “casual but remarkable similarity of the structure of the Bantu linguistic substrate with 17th century and archaizing Portuguese”.
 It is a thesis that “Camões com Dendê” defends with grace, not a truth written in stone.

-As the author observes, “the discussion around the differences that separated Brazilian Portuguese from Portuguese from Portugal is still open”.
+As the author observes, “the discussion around the differences that separated Brazilian Portuguese from Portuguese Portuguese is still open”.
 After this book, however, it will be more difficult to argue that the departure was due only to factors internal to Camões’ language — that is, entirely white.